-Food makes an excellent subject for still life iPhone photography, and you can achieve some incredibly artistic results.
+Food makes an excellent subject for still life photography, and you can achieve some incredibly artistic results.
 But great food photography means more than just snapping what’s on your dinner plate.
-Just like any other photography genre, there are certain rules that you need to follow to make the most of the stunning colors, textures and shapes.
-In this tutorial you’ll discover 13 simple yet highly effective tricks for taking beautiful and tempting food photos with your iPhone.
+Just like any other photography genre, there are certain rules that you need to follow to make the most of the stunning colors, textures, and shapes.
+In this tutorial, you’ll discover 13 simple yet highly effective tricks for taking beautiful and tempting food photos with your iPhone.

 1. Shoot In Natural Light

 Light is the key to creating beautiful still life photos.
 Always shoot your food pictures in natural daylight rather than under artificial lighting.

 If you illuminate your food with an artificial light such as a lamp, it’s likely to create an ugly orange or yellow color cast in your photo.